From the cliffs we climb to the rivers we raft, we help people pursue real relationships with God and others.

-They say the first step in every journey is always the hardest.
-Well, Lifelines helped me take my first step.
 If you had asked me what my plans were last semester, I would have told you I was transferring.
 Now I have my place at UVA.
-You see, meeting this group, meeting Lifelines, has introduced me to a new world.
+(Lifelines) has introduced me to a new world.
 The Christian community here can only be described with one word: love.
-These are the kinds of people who never meet you once.
 You are never just a familiar face or a simple acquaintance.
 From the first time you meet, you are a friend.

 Lifelines does an incredible job of bringing the learning environment to a new level.
-The intentional and challenging outdoor experience coupled with thought provoking discussion was a powerful combination.
-It was a tremendous aid in brining participants to significant discussion and points of learning.
-In addition it provided a common experience that bonded the group, enabling a deeper connection.
-All this added together to be a fantastic learning experience that I would highly recommend.
+The intentional and challenging outdoor experience coupled with thought-provoking discussion was a powerful combination.
+I would highly recommend it.

 I was impressed at how professional the Lifelines team was and how well they created an environment that surfaced some growth issues in my life that I was able to process with my peers in a manner that felt neither forced, nor crafted.
 I hope to have them come to our campus soon.
 They really are equipped to help our students experience the gospel and develop as leaders in ways we are not able to.